mcfilib/filib.github.io/posts/2015-11-06-writing-purescript-bindings-for-a-jquery-plugin.md

 We use a
 [type synonym](https://leanpub.com/purescript/read#leanpub-auto-defining-our-types)
-to represent our configuration rather an an
-[algebraic data type](https://leanpub.com/purescript/read#leanpub-auto-algebraic-data-types)
+to represent our configuration rather than an [algebraic data type](https://leanpub.com/purescript/read#leanpub-auto-algebraic-data-types) (ADT).
-(ADT).
 Much like a newtype, the type synonym's runtime representation will have a direct correspondence with what jQuery-steps expects, whereas an ADT's constructors would present an extra level of indirection that we'd have to handle in our JavaScript wrapper.

 ``` haskell